Snowythevulpix/pagostunes/README.md

 3. Listen to the Pokémon opening track instrumental.
 4. Guess the title of the track.
 5. Check your score and challenge yourself to improve!
+6. Sync your discord account to show off your points to your friends